jay-isampelliwar/test-react/server/README.md

 2. **Configure your Agora credentials:**

-   - Edit `config.env` file with your Agora App ID and App Certificate
+   - Edit the root `.env` file with your Agora App ID and App Certificate
    - You can find these in your Agora Console
+   - Copy `.env.example` to `.env` and fill in your values

 3. **Start the server:**